malcprentice/malcprentice.github.io/Project-CoverLetterAndResume.md

 * Are you doing job hunting (part time or full time)?
 * What part time jobs have you had?
 * What job do you want after you graduate?
+* Are you interested in English-speaking jobs or jobs overseas?
+* Where do students look for jobs these days?

 ## C.V. or Resume?
 Which is which?
 * Resume: A one page summary.
 Work first.
 More for US and business